-The light sensor enables the robot to “see” light intensity and colors.
-We prefer to call it color sensor.
+This sensor enables the robot to “see” light intensity and colors.
+We prefer to call it Color Sensor.
 It can differentiate between most basic colors and thus help the robot act accordingly when it detects or does not detect your color of choice.

 Attaching a Color Sensor